jasonjac2/OneMoreWiki/Reference-Commands.md

 Note that footnotes are hyperlinked so you jump from the content body down to the text of a footnote or back up again to the content that references a particular footnote.

+## Insert QR Code
+Converts selected text to a QR code and inserts the QR image into a new paragraph following the selected text.
+QR codes provide a convenient way to share passwords, Web addresses, any other data (up to 2000 characters).

 ## Map Linked Pages
 Generates a report showing all pages that contain links to other pages.
 This can be scope to the current section, current notebook, or all notebooks.
 The report is produced